FOSIP

 +-----------------------+

-SIP Methods and Headers
+SIP Methods and Headers¶

-• Everything is METHOD in sip.
+in sip.
 SIP is an application layer protocol that is very similar to text based application layer protocols like HTTP.
-In fact, it is also uses request and response message transactions and header fields.
+In fact, it is also uses request and response message transactions and header fields. - For transport, SIP can run over TCP, UDP, or SCTP transport layer protocols.

-• IP borrows the Method field from HTTP to likewise determine the type of request.
+- IP borrows the Method field from HTTP to likewise determine the type of request.
 SIP has 14 Method request types.
 The most commonly used Methods are INVITE, ACK, BYE, and REGISTER which are used during voice calls.
 The first line of a SIP request message includes the Method type and the request URI which is the current destination of the request.

 Example of SIP Request